James V. Forrestal Building: Conflict over the building's aesthetics

 The debate between the CFA and joint venture had now lasted several months, and the Department of Defense (DOD) became frustrated because its structure still had not been built.
 With the additional pressure from DOD, the architects agreed to redesign the façade yet again.
 A new design consisting of three buildings of different massings was presented to the CFA on November 20, 1963.
 But the CFA said that it had changed its mind again, and would accept only a single large structure blocking off 10th Street SW.
 Conflict now emerged between the CFA and NCPC.
 On November 5, 1963, the NCPC reiterated its approval for a three-building solution with a span over 10th Street SW.
 NCPC approval was required, but the CFA was merely an advisory body.
 GSA brokered a meeting of the two bodies to resolve their differences.

 The CFA and NCPC met in the first joint session in their respective histories on January 9, 1964.

 A final design team effort was presented to the CFA and NCPC during the January 1964 meeting.
 The treatment used rectilinear, precast concrete windows with large glass panels as the north façade of the North Building, and the east, west, and south façades of the East and West buildings.
 The design team felt this preserved their goal of having large areas of glass face Independence Avenue.
 The North Building was also smaller than originally proposed.
-Now just four stories high, it was pierced in the middle near both ends by columns designed to contain the mechanical equipment — making the structure look much more like a bridge or arch.
+Now just four stories high, it was pierced in the middle near both ends by columns designed to contain the mechanical equipment – making the structure look much more like a bridge or arch.
 Also gone were the identical high-rise structures extending down 10th Street.
 The East Building now was an eight-story-high, block-like mass with an interior courtyard which presented a blank, windowless façade to Independence Avenue.
 The West Building was now just two stories high, and contained a large auditorium as well as above-ground dining facilities.
-The proposed structure had 1.789 e6sqft of gross space and 1.263 e6sqft of useable space.
+The proposed structure had 1.789 e6sqft of gross space and 1.263 e6sqft of usable space.

 Although the new façade closely resembled that of the Robert C. Weaver Federal Building (then being designed by Marcel Breuer), it remained highly controversial.
 According to Nathaniel Curtis, President John F. Kennedy himself intervened to approve the revised design.
 While on an airplane trip, Curtis happened to sit next to an old friend, Bob Troutman.
 Troutman was also Kennedy's Southeast Campaign Director.
 After explaining the problem the joint venture was facing, Curtis claims that Troutman spoke to Kennedy and that the President alone forced approval of the design.
 The design team, according to Dibner, labored to complete a detailed final design and interior architectural drawings over the next few months.